eoinparkinson/thunkable-templates/_posts/2020-04-29-authentication-part-2.md

 Now that we have our Authentication component added, we can start the blocks.
 If you haven't already set your Firebase URL and API Key in Thunkable, pop back to [Part 1](/posts/authentication), I'll wait right here!

 Sorted?
 Lets jump into the blocks tab.
-To do this we are going to bring our mouse to the top left of the screen and click on **Blocks**.
+To do this we are going to make sure the **Loading** screen is selected, as is indicated by the red circle, and bring our mouse to the top left of the screen and click on **Blocks**.

 ![Step 3](/images/step-3-part-2.png)

 [View image in tab.](/images/step-3-part-2.png)

+## Part 4: